arendvw/ScriptParasite/README.md

 #### Version history

+- 2025-09-25: Version 2.0.0: Major update: compatiblity with Rhino 8, dropped backwards compatiblity with Rhino 6/7.
+Now possible to use python components as well.
 - 2021-08-18, Version 1.1.0: Fixed whitespace issues, line numbers are now matching the line numbers in the editor.
 Solved Visual Studio and Visual Studio Code problems, improved robustness.
 Dropped Rhino 5 / grasshopper 0.9.x support.
 - 2020-11-06, Version 1.0.4: Update for mac: no longer adding a backslash before the filename
 - 2019-03-12, Version 1.0.1: Now adding importing and exporting namespaces in the custom namespaces area.